 In Australia there are now vaccines available for each of the 5 main strains of the disease:

 Meningococcal C conjugate vaccine protects against meningococcal group C disease.
 It is also suitable for teenagers and adults.
 Contact your GP for more information.

 Meningococcal B has 2 vaccines launched in Australia March 2014, and a second in April 2018.
 Both of which is available by private script from your doctor.
 Both vaccines are not yet subsidised by the Government.
-For infants, the vaccine is given in four doses – at 2, 4, 6 and 12 months of age.
+For infants, the vaccine can be given from 8 weeks of age.
 For children over 12 months, teenagers and adults, the vaccine is given in two doses approximately 2 months apart (for the precise timing, check with your GP).
 Possible side effects are a mild to moderate fever (as well as a sore arm), so your doctor may recommend giving paracetamol at the same time to babies and children under 5.
 The new vaccine (launch 2018) has and age indication of 10+ years and two doses required 6 months apart.